SyndemicsLab/RESPONDv1/README.md

 Once you've obtained the source code through one of the above methods, you'll need to configure some things before you can actually run the code.

-### Required Packages
+### Required R Packages

 While the code "intelligently" handles installing the packages you need in order to run it, the location they get stored on your device may need to be manually specified (it depends on your settings and personal preference), to avoid needing to give the program administrative permissions unnecessarily.
-Configuration for this differs based on your platform--follow the instructions for the system you'll be using to run the simulations.
+Configuration for this differs based on your platform--follow the instructions for the system you'll be using to run your simulations.

 #### MacOS and Linux
 Open a terminal and navigate to the folder where you have your source code--if you're unfamiliar, this is done with the `cd` (**c**hange **d**irectory) command, e.g.